GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part10.rst

 Now we can define the syntax of type-declarations.

-.. productionlist:: Tiny10a
+.. productionlist:: Tiny10b
    variabledeclaration: "var" `identifier` ":" `type` ";"
    typedeclaration: "type" `identifier` ":" `type` ";""

-Since we want to be able to use the type declaration where types are specified, we need to extend our syntax for 〈type〉 (note the addition of 〈identifier〉 after bool).
+Since we want to be able to use the type declaration where types are specified, we need to extend our syntax for :token:`~Tiny10b:type` (note the addition of :token:`~Tiny:identifier` after bool).

-.. productionlist:: Tiny10a
+.. productionlist:: Tiny10b
     type:   "int" | "float" | "bool"
         : | `identifier`
         : | `type` "[" `expression` "]"